molinfo-vienna/GRADE/README.md

 ``calc_descr_PL_REX.py [-h] -d COMPLEX_DATA_DIR -o OUT_CSV_FILE [-c] [-x]``

-Calculates GRAIL affinity prediction descriptors for a set of input ligand-protein complexes.
+Calculates GRADE/X-GRADE for a set of input ligand-protein complexes.
 The Files have to be organized in PL-REX manner.

 | Option               | Description                                                                                                    | Required | Default     |
 |----------------------|----------------------------------------------------------------------------------------------------------------|----------|-------------|